 As you know, recent research indicates that media coverage affects the forms and methods of crimes, rather than the amount.
 However, this may not be the case for youths who are already suicidal.
 There is some evidence, although somewhat controversial, that youth suicides spike after highly publicized suicides, especially those of celebrities.
 However, would you agree that it seems inconceivable that an otherwise healthy and happy adolescent would shoot at their school, simply because they saw media coverage of a previous event?
 Rather, media coverage of these events may serve as modeled behavior for a solution to a problem experienced by already troubled youths.

-However, in several of the cases, the communities in which the shootings occurred boast high levels of community connectedness and solidarity.
+In several of the cases, the communities in which the shootings occurred boast high levels of community connectedness and solidarity.
 Teachers know the parents of their students well from neighborhood, family, church, or other connections.
-In these cases, it may be the very strengths of these connections, not an increasing weakness, that contributed to the problems experienced by the shooters. dense, all encompassing, interconnected networks of friends and family can make the lives of ‘misfits’ unbearable, and in addition may actually stifle the flow of information about potential warning signs.
+In these cases, it may be the very strengths of these connections, not an increasing weakness that contributed to the problems experienced by the shooters.
+Dense, all encompassing, interconnected networks of friends and family can make the lives of "misfits" unbearable, and in addition, may actually stifle the flow of information about potential warning signs.
 Would you agree?

-As we have seen in this track and the last, simple explanations cannot explain why some children become shooters while others do not, nor are there any simple guidelines for pinpointing individuals who will become violent.
-Violent media are certainly part of the picture, for example, but millions of children play violent computer games, yet never become violent themselves.
+As we have seen in this section and the last, simple explanations cannot explain why some children become shooters while others do not, nor are there any simple guidelines for pinpointing individuals who will become violent.
+Violent media is certainly part of the picture, for example, but millions of children play violent computer games, yet never become violent themselves.

 I stated, "That would be a good place to start.
 By saying this calmly and honestly, you invite Greg to have a discussion with you, and you make it clear why you want the behavior changed.
 Additionally, you give Greg a valuable model for requesting a change in behavior, and you make it easier for yourself to avoid saying things you might regret later."